unfulvio/wp-currencies/readme.txt

 = 1.4.6 =
 * Further improvements in handling wp cron and scheduled events hooks
+* Commented out 'DOING_CRON' check (might not work if using alternate cron or with some object caching)
 * Introduced `wp_currencies_update()` function

 = 1.4.4 =